Protect your MacBook Pro on the go with one of these cases

 Yeah, the MacBook Pro is a nice-looking machine, but if you want to keep it looking gorgeous, then you'll want a quality case for it, whether it has the Intel chip or the newer M1 chip.
 For just about anyone, the Mosiso Plastic Hard case is going to be one of the best MacBook Pro cases.
 It's sturdy and well-fit.
 The bottom piece is ventilated so your MacBook Pro won't overheat.
 Rubber "feet" ensure your laptop won't slip around on your desk.
 You can choose from 25 beautiful colors.
 If you can't pick just one, the price is so reasonable that you can pick up a couple.

 Keep in mind, some colors are more translucent than others, and there is no cutout for the logo.
 Each Mosiso Plastic Hard case comes with a keyboard cover that matches the case.
-Give your MacBook screen a little extra protection with the included screen protector.
+Give your MacBook screen a little extra protection with the included screen protector that comes with some of the options.
 Mosiso offers a one-year warranty on the case and the keyboard cover.
 This is a precision-fit case, so be sure to check your MacBook Pro model number before you purchase the case so it will fit.
 If you're looking for more of the best hardshell cases for MacBook Pro, or some great MacBook Pro sleeves, we've got you covered.

 Credits — The team that worked on this guide